Skip to content

 registerLoaders returns a function already prepared for use by the importing transformed modules so it can be directly exported as default.

-The next step is to set the locale.
+Now the final step is to set the locale.
 It can be done anywhere you want.
+But you have to import the loader so that the loader function is registered.

 // ...